Class: Activity::Prioritizer

 -

-#extract_time_locked_activities ⇒ Object
+#extract_time_locked_activities ⇒ void

 this method extract all time locked activities in the future and pre-fills them in our assignment matrix.